courselabs/kubernetes/labs/affinity/README.md

 kubectl apply -f labs/affinity/specs/whoami/prefer-spread-zone
 ```

-Now you should find all six replicas running, with at least one Pod on each node:
+Now you should find all six replicas running, with at least one Pod on each node (_but this rule is a soft preference so you may find all Pods on one node_):

 ```
 kubectl get po -l app=whoami,update=prefer-spread-zone -o wide